segmentio/analytics-ios/README.md

 analytics-ios-osx is an iOS and OSX client for [Segment.io](https://segment.io)

-Special thanks to @TonyXiao for his contributions to this library!
+Special thanks to [Tony Xiao](https://github.com/tonyxiao) for his contributions to this library!

 ## Documentation